VeriFIT/mata/doc/nfa.rst

 Types
 -----
-Typedefs and enums used by algorithms operating on NFAs.
+All typedefs and enums used by algorithms operating on NFAs.

 .. doxygenfile:: nfa/types.hh